jgthms/marksheet/_posts/2015-08-05-css-animations.md

 We've just seen how CSS **transitions** are just a way to **animate** CSS properties between a _starting_ state, and an _end_ state.

-SO CSS transitions are _specific_ kind of animations, where:
+So CSS transitions are _specific_ kind of animations, where:

 * there's only 2 states: start and end
 * the animation doesn't loop